springernature/frontend-playbook/accessibility/accessibility-in-emails.md

 - Setting the language of the email on the root element will allow assistive technology to use the appropriate language profile.

+## Use logical source order

+Screenreaders will rely on the logical source order of the HTML when they read out content.

+- Use the logical source order for the language you are writing in.
+- For most western languages, English included, this is left to right and top to bottom.
+- This includes the table cells and rows used for email layout.

 ## Alternative text

 Marketing emails tend to make heavy use of images, so it is important to ensure alt text is used well.